mdresch/requirements-gathering-agent/generated-documents/technical-analysis/acceptance-criteria.md

 - Health and readiness endpoints must report accurate system status.
 - AI provider failover must be automatic and transparent to the user.
 - All critical operations (document generation, publishing, uploads) must include proper error handling and retry logic.
+- 6.2.4 Foundry API Error Handling: The integration must include robust error handling for scenarios where the Foundry API is unavailable, returns an error, or a query times out.
+In such cases, the system should gracefully degrade, notifying the user that enterprise context is unavailable, rather than failing the entire operation.

 6.3 **Testing and Quality**
 - Comprehensive unit, integration, and performance test suites must be provided (Jest-based).